The AMP Framework

 The AMP framework

-The AMP framework was initially conceived in conversation between leading European news organizations including The Guardian, FT, Les Echos and others, with Google in early 2015.
+was initially conceived in conversation between leading European news organizations including The Guardian, FT, Les Echos and others, with Google in early 2015.

 A core idea was to create a development framework that can serve as a web standard for content syndication.
 Foundational to the framework as a syndication format is support for a publisher's ads, analytics and paywalls so the publisher’s business model can travel with the content across the entire web.